 Minnesota Slip is located along the downtown Duluth waterfront between the Duluth Entertainment Convention Center and Canal Park, where the William A. Irvin museum is docked along with numerous charter fishing and tourism boats.

-The cleanup of the Minnesota Slip are tentatively set to take place in fall 2018.
+The cleanup of the Minnesota Slip is set to take place this fall 2018.

 Sediment to be remediated: 37,000 cubic yards

 When: Fall 2018